hiddenmemory/facebook-ios-sdk/README.md

 Sample Applications
 ===============

-This SDK comes with a sample application that demonstrates authorization, making API calls, and invoking a dialog, to guide you in development.
+This SDK comes with a couple of applications that demonstrates authorization, making API calls, and invoking a dialog, to guide you in development.

 To build and run the sample application with Xcode: